Orlando Bloom, Kristy Hinze Spotted: Actor Enjoys Holiday After Katy Perry Split

 While Bloom is dealing with the split by keeping himself busy with friends and getaways, Katy Perry, on the other hand, could be reconnecting with old flames, John Mayer in particular.
 Perry and Mayer were in an on-and-off relationship from 2012 to 2015.
 On the heels of the Orlando Bloom Katy Perry split news, rumors stating Mayer wants Katy back surfaced.

 It’s been a while since Mayer and Perry split up but it appears that he isn’t totally over her, as evidenced by a few of the tracks on his upcoming album, The Search for Everything, releasing on April 14.
-One of the singles, “Still Feel Like Your Man” got everyone talking that the song was clearly meant for Katy.
+One of the singles, “Still Feel Like Your Man,” got everyone talking that the song was clearly meant for Katy.
 The song features lines including “I still keep your shampoo in my shower” and “Still think I’m never gonna find another you.”

 The rumors were finally confirmed when the 39-year-old singer got candid about his past relationship in a recent intimate interview with the New York Times.
-Mayer revealed that the song was about his ex, saying “Who else would I be thinking about?” and implied that Perry was the only serious relationship he had over the past several years.
+Mayer revealed that the song was about his ex, saying, “Who else would I be thinking about?” and implied that Perry was the only serious relationship he had over the past several years.

 “And by the way, it’s a testament to the fact that I have not dated a lot of people in the last five, six years.
 That was my only relationship.
 So it’s like, give me this, people.”